mushroomhostage/exphc/third-intro123.md

 For more information, see the official website at ***[www.exphc.com](http://www.exphc.com/)***.

-Thanks for reading, and hope you enjoy this new server!
+Thanks for reading, and hope you enjoy this server!